ceramicnetwork/specs/README.md

 #### Data withholding attacks

-One suggested attack on this conflict resolution system is a data witholding attack.
+One suggested attack on this conflict resolution system is a data withholding attack.
 In this scenario a user creates a document, makes two conflicting updates and anchors one of them earlier than the other, but only publishes the data of the update that was anchored later.
 Now subsequent updates to the document will be made on top of the second, published update.
 Every observer will accept these updates as valid since they have not seen the first update.
 However if the user later publishes the data of the earlier update all of the other updates made to the document will be invalidated.

 This is essentially a *double spend attack* which is the problem that blockchains solve.
 However since identities have only one owner, the user, this is less of a problem.
 In this case, a "double spend" would cause the user to lose all history and associations that have accrued on their identity, which they are naturally disincentivized to do.
 Similarly for tile documents signed by multiple parties, since all parties need to sign all updates they all would need to all be aware of the data withholding attack.